A view of the city with the College buildings in the foreground

 • demonstrate a meaningful connection to a Chicago community, topic, institution, or issue;

-• evidence authentic connection(s) within Chicago’s diverse communities;
+• evidence authentic connection(s) with diverse Chicago communities, past or present;

 • build upon existing assets and networks;